SwissLife-OSS/thor-analyzer/README.md

 ## Checkout the EventSourceGenerator

-In most scenarios we recommend to use the `ChilliCream.Tracing.Generator` to generate event sources automatically.
+In most scenarios we recommend to use the `ChilliCream.Tracing.Generator` aka `esgen` to generate event sources automatically.
 Thus, the critical parts are generated in an efficient way by the generator.
 Click [here](https://github.com/ChilliCream/EventSourceGenerator) to get more information about the *EventSourceGenerator*.